 Invoice factoring allows you to turn your invoices into immediate funds, which you can then use to meet your payroll obligations.
 When used regularly, factoring can streamline your cash flow to help ensure you can meet your obligations.

-Qualifying for invoice factoring is relatively easy.
-It’s available to staffing agencies, manufacturing companies, service providers, and any type of business with commercial/government clients.
-You can learn more here.
+This service is provided by factoring companies, and qualifying for it is relatively easy.
+It’s available to staffing agencies, manufacturing companies, service providers, and any business with commercial/government clients.
+Learn more about factoring.

 ACH loans and merchant cash advances are products that allow you to borrow against future cash flow, though some argue that you are actually selling future cash flow.
 These loans are made to companies that don’t meet regular underwriting criteria.
 They can usually be underwritten in a day or two, which means that they can be used for payroll emergencies.

-This option should be your absolute last resort because getting a loan from friends and family often comes with insurmountable risks.
-If you are unable to repay them, you could jeopardize that relationship forever.
+This option should be your absolute last resort because getting a loan from friends and family often comes with an important caveat.
+If you are unable to repay the loan, you could jeopardize that relationship forever.

 Do you need payroll funding?